zsteinkamp/zsteinkamp.github.io/_posts/2021-05-22-computer-history.markdown

   <figcaption>Commodore 1541 disk drive.
 I had arrived!
 Fun fact: the 1541 was basically a computer in itself -- it had its own CPU and RAM.</figcaption>
 </figure>

 I would save up money to buy games for the C64, and my favorite was Chuck Yeager's Advanced Flight Trainer.
 I was always an airplane nerd, and this game let me fly legendary planes like the SR-71.
-I also played Skyfox, Congo Bongo, Jumpman Jr, The Great American Cross Country Road Race, Ghostbusters, Master of the Lamps, jand Ace of Aces.
+I also played Skyfox, Congo Bongo, Jumpman Jr, The Great American Cross Country Road Race, Ghostbusters, Master of the Lamps, Buck Rogers, and Ace of Aces.
 I also had a subscription to the magazines RUN and Compute's GAZETTE, which would have pages and pages of interesting programs to type into the computer.
 Fun(?)

 In the summer between 5th and 6th grade, my mom enrolled me in a camp at Cal State Hayward (now Cal State East Bay) that was computers, photography, and swimming.
 Well two out of three ain't bad … my calculator watch was stolen from out of my shoe next to the pool, further cementing computers and photography as my hobbies of choice.
 The computer section was basically an open lab with Apple IIe's, which was always fun.